Australia's Collective Shame: The Brereton Report on War Crimes in Afghanistan

 Over the next few years, Australians will witness prosecutions that mark dark moments in Australian history.
 This will be the first time that the war crime provisions of the Criminal Code will be utilised in Australian courts, serving as a stark reminder to all of what the Geneva Conventions and the Rome Statute were designed to prevent.

-Kelly Phan is a fourth year Law/Arts student at Monash University.
+Kelly Phan is a fifth year Law/Arts student at Monash University.
 She is broadly interested in international criminal law and justice and has completed an internship with the Coalition for the International Criminal Court.
 She is also the Marketing and Communications Director for Young Diplomats Society.